Background blur

 Asana: More Than Just a Pose

-• Paschimottanasana (Seated Forward Bend): This pose engages the entire back line of the body, connecting heels to the head.
+• Paschimottanasana (Seated Forward Bend): This pose engages the entire back line of the body, highlighting the interconnectedness from heels to head.

 Episode Transcript